michalin/Arduino-C64-Emulator/README.md

 \

 ## Video on Youtube
-The video tells more about the details
+Watch video for more details
 \
 [<img src="thumbnail.png" alt="Youtube thumbnail" width="640">](https://youtu.be/jMNXyMuxqfE)